awsdocs/amazon-ec2-user-guide/doc_source/TroubleshootingInstancesConnecting.md

 1. Create a new key pair\.
 For more information, see [Option 1: Create a key pair using Amazon EC2](ec2-key-pairs.md#having-ec2-create-your-key-pair)\.

 1. Add the new key pair to your instance\.
-For more information, see [Connecting to your Linux instance if you lose your private key](replacing-lost-key-pair.md)\.
+For more information, see [Connect to your Linux instance if you lose your private key](replacing-lost-key-pair.md)\.

 1. Connect to your instance using the new key pair\.